Snake Fire Update

-Partly sunny skies with a chance of scattered late afternoon and evening showers and thunderstorms, with light winds, a high around 70 and a minimum relative humidity of 20-30 percent.
+There is a chance of isolated showers and thunderstorms with light to moderate winds, a high hear 70 degrees, and a minimum relative humidity of 25 percent.
 The Bridger-Teton National Forest, Grand Teton National Park, and Yellowstone National Park are all in “High” fire danger.

-The Type 3 fire management team is in place and began working out of the Incident Command Post at Grant Village this morning.
-Monitoring of fire will remain the primary focus again today.
+Due to minimal fire movement and activity, all but two trails in the closure area will re-open Friday morning.
+Monitoring of fire will remain the primary focus again Friday.
 Fire crews will continue their structure protection efforts at a backcountry patrol cabin, and will continue developing plans for structure protection around the park’s South Entrance for future use if needed.

 Impacts to visitors and area residents

 All roads leading into and through the parks and the forest and all campgrounds, lodging, stores, and visitor services are open.
 The fire poses no threat to visitors or area residents.
 At times a tall smoke column rising above the fire may be seen from locations a very long distance away from the fire.